nickda/aviatrix-cfn-types/README.md

 ```

 > [!NOTE]
-> To submit only a subset of resource types, delete the folder with unneeded types from the `resources` directory before running the `submit-all.py` script.
+> To submit only a subset of resource types, delete the directories with the types you won't need from the `resources` directory before running the `submit-all.py` script.

 <!-- TOC --><a name="6-configuring-aviatrix-controller-ip-address-and-credentials"></a>